Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The first cut was kind of a disaster.
 Picture me, trying to balance a 2×4 on this rickety old sawhorse while clutching my circular saw like it was a wild beast.
 The sound was so satisfying—like a roaring engine—but when I pressed down, I quickly realized I’d measured wrong.
 That 2×4 was supposed to be 48 inches long but ended up looking a bit like a wobbly toothpick instead.

 I almost gave up then and there.
-I had this vision of my mates sitting on the bench, drinking beers during summer barbecues, and here I was, staring at a bunch of mismatched wood that looked like it had survived a tornado.
+I had this vision of my mates sitting on the bench, drinking beers during barbecues, and here I was, staring at a bunch of mismatched wood that looked like it had survived a tornado.

 Not Giving Up Just Yet